zephyrproject-rtos/zephyr/doc/development_process/proposals.rst

   exists in Zephyr.

 Feature request
-  A request for a feature that is not part of any release plans yet, that has not been vetted, and needs further discussion and details.
+  A request for the implementation or inclusion of a new unit of functionality that is not part of any release plans yet, that has not been vetted, and needs further discussion and details.

 Feature
-  A committed and planned feature with a detailed design and implementation proposal and an owner.
+  A committed and planned unit of functionality with a detailed design and implementation proposal and an owner.
 Features must go through an RFC process and must be vetted and discussed in the TSC before a target milestone is set.

+Hardware Support
+  A request or plan to port an existing feature or enhancement to a particular hardware platform.
+This ranges from porting Zephyr itself to a new architecture, SoC or board to adding an implementation of a peripheral driver API for an existing hardware platform.

+Meta
+  A label to group other GitHub issues that are part of a single feature or unit of work.

 The following workflow should be used to process features:.